thanek/postpone-spring-annotation/README.md

 ## Requirements

-You need a running and accessible mongodb instance on localhost to run the example
+You need a running and accessible mongodb instance on localhost to run the example.

 ## Runing tests